 As of December 2016, more than 150 cities and counties have joined the Ban the Box movement.
-Started in 2004 by civil rights group All of Us or None, Ban the Box – also referred to as “Fair Chance Act” -- encourages employers to remove the question and check the box, “Have you been convicted by a court?” from employment applications in effort to provide applicants a fair chance at consideration.
+Started in 2004 by civil rights group All of Us or None, Ban the Box – also referred to as “Fair Chance Act” -- encourages employers to remove the question and check the box, “Have you been convicted by a court?” from employment applications in an effort to provide applicants a fair chance at consideration.
 The purpose of Ban the Box is to delay background check inquiries until later in the hiring process, so that employers evaluate applicants based on their qualifications – rather than automatically screening out former offenders.

 None of this is to say, however, that questions around criminal records should be eliminated completely.
 Every Ban the Box law includes provisions that allow employers to run a background check and make inquiries about criminal records in accordance with state laws.